Amy Isaman, Writer

 Now, I spend my days writing my stories and designing websites for the most amazing clients.
-I life my life enmeshed in creativity.
+I live my life enmeshed in creativity.
 And I LOVE it.

 It took a bit to get back to writing which I abandoned after a particularly horrible creative writing class in college, but I did get there.
-So far, I have completed one historical fiction novel, The Overlander’s Daughter, a young adult mystery, #Killing It, and a contemporary women’s adventure called The Tarot Cipher, though at this point, none are published.
-That WILL be changing soon.
+So far, I have completed one historical fiction novel, The Overlander’s Daughter, a young adult mystery, #Killing It, and a contemporary women’s adventure called The Tarot Cipher.

 "There is no greater agony than bearing an untold story inside you."Maya Angelou

 My Musings on Writing and my Journey Through Life

 This blog also has all of the posts from Where Teens Write, a site for teen writers that I used to run.

 First, an update.
 In my last blog post, I committed to writing everyday for 40 days.
 Why I decided to make this commitment in the middle of designing and developing the biggest website of my web design career AND just before the Christmas got into full swing is...read more

 Oh, I've been missing you, blog.
 I started this blog in March of 2011, and I still vividly remember how scared I was to hit publish on that very first post.
 I had a physical reaction to the fear of someone actually reading my words (or nobody reading my words - yes, a...read more